Calaverd/calaverd.github.io/about.markdown

 ![Something like this](/assets/21days.png)

 Do not forget, the tutorials are just a guide that presents to you the answers to a problem already solved.
-You are free to experiment and at the end of it depends on being able to apply these answers as you see fit.
+You are free to experiment and at the end, it depends on you being able to apply these answers as you see fit.